gilburns/Installomator-wiki/Tutorial-2-for-a-straight-forward-app-reciepe-(Airtame).md

 ## Isolating the version number

-It looks like the version number is part of the download URL in a redirect, so let try this command:
+From the output of `buildLabel.sh` we could see the version number as part of the redirects, that we can see from this command:

 ```
 % curl -fsIL "https://downloads-website.airtame.com/get.php?platform=mac&amp;_ga=2.103036160.1897251541.1572251943-2078298285.1570016830" | grep -i ^location